azahinhasan/student-institutes/README copy.md

 # Application Documentation

-This application is built using Express.js, GraphQL, PostgreSQL, JWT authentication, Sequelize ORM, and other technologies.
+This application is built with Express.js, GraphQL, PostgreSQL, JWT authentication, and Sequelize ORM.
+It supports modular CRUD operations, pagination, performance indexing, and authentication.

 # Getting Started